-WKCTC Participates in the Stafford Direct Lending Program.
+WKCTC Participates in the William D. Ford Federal Direct Loan Program.
 Loans made through this program are referred to as Direct Loans, because eligible students and parents borrow directly from the U.S. Department of Education, rather than private lenders.
-This program offers student loans at low interest rates with the possibility that some of your interest may be paid while you are in school, leading to lower debt levels.
+Student loans must be paid back.

 Loans are no longer automatically included in your initial financial aid package.
 You may submit a request to us let us know how much you need in loan funds and we will be happy to award it to your account.
 Please allow up to 10 business days for the loan to show on your account once you have made the request.

 You must meet the following criteria to be eligible for a loan:

 - Have a completed financial aid file

 - Be enrolled in a financial aid eligible program